Site icon Exercises For Injuries

 Prostate cancer is one of the most common cancers in men.
 One of the major risk factors for prostate cancer is obesity.
 As a general rule, any type of nutrition that leads to healthy weight maintenance may help reduce your risk for prostate cancer.

-The Mediterranean diet is low in red meat and high in fresh fruits, vegetables, garlic, tomatoes, red wine, olive oil and fish.
+The is low in red meat and high in fresh fruits, vegetables, garlic, tomatoes, red wine, olive oil and fish.
 There is some evidence that this diet may reduce the incidence of prostate cancer and improve outcomes for those who already have prostate cancer.
 The research shows that foods containing lycopene and selenium probably protect against prostate cancer.
 Sun-dried tomatoes and avocados are especially high in lycopene.
 Brazil nuts, yellowfin tuna, halibut, and canned sardines are rich in selenium.

 Some studies indicate that a diet high in calcium may stimulate prostate cancer growth.
 However, calcium is important for bone health and other body functions.
 If you’re thinking about limiting your calcium intake, it’s probably best to consult with a doctor or nutritionist first.